GuildCrafts/web-development-js/_goals/232-Trossello_Snapshot-Members_and_Teams_Epic.md

 In the Trello app, boards can have "members".
 Board members are other Trello users who the board owner invites to collaborate on the board.
 They receive notifications about board activity and can be assigned to cards on the board.

-Assigning a member to a card "subscribes" them to that card, meaning that they will receive notifications for things like comments on the card, due date changes, and when the card moves.
+Assigning a member to a card "subscribes" them to that card, meaning that they will see activity for things like comments on the card, due date changes, and when the card moves.

 Finally, as part of the "stretch" specs in this goal, you may choose to implement the "teams" feature of Trello.
 In Trello, teams of members can be created, and teams can own boards.